 The following programs are supported by the Federal Government and are available at almost any accredited college or university.
 These programs are administered by the OFFICE OF FINANCIAL AID at the college, and you should apply directly to that office.
-Eligibility for Federal Student Aid Programs is based on financial need (except for Direct Unsubsidized and Direct PLUS loans and the TEACH Grant).
+Eligibility for most Federal Student Aid Programs is based on financial need.

 NOTE: As of the date of printing, these programs have been updated.
-However, changes can be anticipated for the upcoming academic year.
+However, changes may occur during the upcoming academic year.

 Undergraduates may receive all three types of financial aid.
 Not all schools participate in the Federal Student Aid Programs or take part in all the programs.
 To find out which programs (if any) are available, contact the financial aid office at the school you plan to attend.

-The fastest way to complete your FAFSA (Free Application for Federal Student Aid) is online at www.fafsa.gov.
-A paper FAFSA is available from the Federal Student Aid Information Center (800-433-3243), from your local library, high school, college or career school; or it can be downloaded at www.fafsa.gov or ordered at www.edpubs.gov.
+The fastest way to complete your FAFSA is online.
+A paper FAFSA is available from the Federal Student Aid Information Center (800-433-3243), from your local library, high school, college or career school; or it can be completed online or downloaded at www.studentaid.ed.gov/sa/fafsa or ordered at www.ed.gov/edpubs.
 Whether you apply online or by paper, your data will be sent electronically to the schools you listed on your FAFSA.

 If you are eligible for federal student financial aid, each school will send you an award letter.
 The award letter tells you the types of financial aid they will offer and how much you will receive.
 This combination of aid is your financial aid package.

 Copyright © 2019-2020 by Minnie Stevens Piper Foundation.
 All Rights Reserved.